Learning Life Lessons Through Tennis

 "Our young volunteers believe in our mission to create healthy pathways in our community," says New HYTEs Executive Director Mavi Sanchez.
 "They went out and told their stories and reached out online and on Facebook to their parents, grandparents, and teachers at school.
 All of the students were excited to share what we do."

 New HYTEs programs combine afterschool education and mentoring with competitive tennis.
 Summer programming is offered to combat the summer slide.

-The afterschool program selects student athletes between ages of 6-12 from low-income neighborhoods.
-For no cost, the kids engage in academic and character-building projects in addition to learning tennis skills and playing the game.
+The afterschool program selects student-athletes between the ages of 6-12 from low-income neighborhoods.
+For no-cost, the kids engage in academic and character-building projects in addition to learning tennis skills and playing the game.